Running a Budget Surplus Consistently

 If I managed to earn 3% a year on the money that would otherwise be going to car payments (which seems extremely unlikely, with current interest rates), I would only have a net interest income of $1029.11 over five years--and I would be forgoing the $2943.55 net interest income that the $17,700 would have earned in the CD.

 So, if I keep the money in a CD, and make payments: $2943.55 CD income - $2458.23 car loan interest = $485.32 net income.
 If I had paid cash, and broken a couple of CDs: $1029.11 net interest income (and that is making the optimistic assumption of 3% yield) - $2943.55 lost CD income, for a net loss of $1914.44.
 Even with a completely unrealistic 6% yield as I put those "car payments" into savings, this still comes to a net loss of $815.99 over five years.

 So, what about the supposed rule that you should never make payments, if you can afford to pay cash?
 If there is a big difference in interest rates between CDs and loans, this might be true.
 Under some economic conditions, this might be true.
 If you don't have a spectacular credit score (my FICO number is 819), you may get stuck with such a high interest rate that you would be better off paying cash.
 But my guess is that many people that can afford to pay cash for a car probably also have a pretty decent credit score.
 (Okay, drug dealers might be the exception.)

-I am adding the spreadsheet for modeling this here.
+I am adding the spreadsheet for modeling the X-type loan here.
 This should apply to any loan where the interest is not tax deductible.
 Houses and student loans require different treatment--I may work on that as I feel more energetic.

 If you found this information helpful, feel free to make a donation.
 If you don't feel like making a donation, put what you learned above to work for a year, come on back--you may find yourself willing to make a somewhat larger donation!